caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 ```
 ## Memory Paging Scheme
 ```
 Two 74LS670 chips are added to the design which provide four writable bytes at CPU addresses $ffec - $ffef.
-These act like dual- ported RAMs and enable each of the four 16KB sections of the CPU address space to be independently mapped a different 16KB page of physical memory (up to 4MB.)
+These act like dual-ported RAMs and enable each of the four 16KB sections of the CPU address space to be independently mapped a different 16KB page of physical memory (up to 4MB.)

 CPU Address lines A14 and A15 select which register is active, which then provides extended address bits E14...E21 to the system.
 These are combined with CPU address bits A0...A13 to form the final 22-bit physical address.

 The initial state of the registers is unknown on startup and must be initialized before any RAM access should occur.
-Initially, these are mapped to the first four pages of physical memory by setting the bank registers as follows:
+Initially, these are mapped to the first four pages of physical memory by setting the bank registers as
+follows:

 Sect   CPU Adrs    22-bit physical Adrs     Bank Reg (E21...E14) 0      $0000       %0000000000000000000000  $00